 Help & Information

-We’ve prepared a list of Housing+Health frequently asked questions that may help as you consider or prepare an application.
-There will also be two information sessions to provide details and answer your questions about this funding opportunity.
+We prepared a list of Housing+Health frequently asked questions for guidance for nonprofits preparing an application.
+There were also two information sessions held in May to provide details and answer questions about this funding opportunity.
 View the presentation deck from these sessions for more insight.